NikuKikai/web-scripts/README.md

 or

+- mouse wheel

+or

-- press 'd'/ 'f' (just like potplayer) when the player focused
+- press 'D'/'d'/'f'/'F' when the player focused

 to play the video frame by frame.